Princess Elizabeth of Tooro: Exile and return

 Finally in 1985, Obote was overthrown and following a brief period of military rule, was replaced by Yoweri Museveni.
 In 1986, Elizabeth was appointed ambassador to the United States, a job she held until 1988.
 Later that year, Nyabongo, an aviation engineer, was killed in a plane crash at the age of 32.

-Following the death of her husband, Elizabeth opted to leave public service and get involved in charity work, in addition to being an official guardian of her brother's son, Rukidi IV, who was born in 1992 and has been the reigning Toro monarch since 1995.
+Following the death of her husband, Elizabeth opted to leave public service and get involved in charity work, in addition to being an official guardian of her brother's son, Rukidi IV, who was born in 1992 and has been the reigning Tooro monarch since 1995.
 Following a period of service as Uganda's Ambassador to Germany and the Vatican, Elizabeth accepted an appointment as Uganda's High Commissioner to Nigeria.